Shock Adjustments

 The rebound adjuster (top) has 4.5 from its fully closed position.

 See below for a picture of the adjuster holes.
 The top is rebound, the bottom is compression.
 See the Baseline Setup for stock settings.
-In short, close both, turn the bottom (compression) adjuster 2 turns, then turn the top (rebound) one more turn.
+In short, close both, turn the bottom (compression) adjuster 2 full turns to the left, then turn the top (rebound) left one more turn.